dfguerrerom/ee-client/README.rst

 Earth Engine Session Client
 ===========================

-This repository starts as a an alternative for the current calls to Earth Engine API of `earthengine-api <https://github.com/google/earthengine-api>`_.

-The main issue with the current client api doest not allow multi-user sessions since it uses a global session object.
-This repository aims to present a workaround for this issue but only in very specific cases:

-- Create map id: `getMapId`
-- Compute values: `getInfo`
-- Send tasks to the server

-ee-client is a Python package designed to extend the capabilities of the Google Earth Engine (GEE) API by providing custom session management and client interactions.
-This package allows users to make authenticated requests to the Earth Engine REST API using thread safe credentials, facilitating seamless integration and customization of GEE functionalities.
+The **Earth Engine Session Client** is a Python package that extends the Google Earth Engine (GEE) API by introducing multi-user session management through a custom authentication.
+Unlike the standard GEE API—which relies on a global session object and does not support multi-user environments—this client ensures that each session is authenticated and managed independently.

+Each session is instantiated via the ``EESession`` class, currently only accepts SEPAL headers as its only parameter. **A valid ``sepal-session-id`` cookie must be present in these headers**, as it is used to retrieve the corresponding GEE credentials.
+Once authenticated, the session exposes an ``operations`` property that provides easy access to key API methods.

 Key Features
 ------------

-- Custom Authentication:
+- **SEPAL-based Initialization**: Create sessions using SEPAL headers.
+The required ``sepal-session-id`` cookie is automatically used to retrieve GEE credentials.
-- Session Management: Handle sessions efficiently with reusable session objects that store credentials and project information.
+- **Custom Session Management**: Encapsulate user-specific credentials and project data in an ``EESession`` object.
-- Enhanced API Calls: Replace and extend existing GEE API calls with custom methods to suit specific project requirements.
+- **Enhanced API Operations**: Access GEE functionalities via the ``operations`` property, which includes methods such as:
+  - ``get_info``: Retrieve detailed information about an Earth Engine object.
+  - ``get_map_id``: Generate a map ID for an Earth Engine image.
+  - ``get_asset``: Fetch information about a specific Earth Engine asset.
-- Integration with Existing GEE Objects: Seamlessly integrate custom methods into existing Earth Engine objects, allowing for intuitive and familiar usage.
+- **Seamless GEE Integration**: Integrate custom methods into your existing Earth Engine workflow with minimal changes.

 Installation
 ------------